Preprod-Labs/Featuretools_basics/README.md

-# DIY on Featuretools_basics from PreProd Corp OpnSrc
+# DIY on using Featuretools framework
+# Initiative of PreProd Opnsrc

 Switch to branch " explore_tool " and go through the notebooks